angr/angr-doc/docs/simuvex.md

 SimuVEX's ultimate goal is to provide a semantic meaning to blocks of binary code.

-While the IR gives us syntactic meaning (i.e., what statements the block containts), SimuVEX can provide us semantic meaning (i.e., what the block *does* to a given state).
+While the IR gives us syntactic meaning (i.e., what statements the block contains), SimuVEX can provide us semantic meaning (i.e., what the block *does* to a given state).
 We'll now move on to how to do that.

 ## Accessing SimIRSBs